Sign up to our newsletter.

 Article by, Lee Marple, Gerald Eve

-As we approach almost a year of homeworking, the latest figures show that the population of London is set to drop for the first time since 1988.
+As we approach almost a year of homeworking, the figures from the January 2021 Economics Report from PwC show that the population of London is set to drop for the first time since 1988.
 Enforced remote working has offered flexibility to the capital’s workforce, with many continuing to operate effectively from across the country, or even across the world.
 While there is little doubt that an office of some description is an integral asset for businesses, a hybrid approach to working looks set to stay.
 Therefore, this shift in our attitude to location-based working poses interesting and challenging questions for business leaders looking forward.

 Historically, the location of a company’s real estate was defined by either the need to be close to clients, or close to the source of materials for processes such as manufacturing.
 This has changed in recent years as employers have moved their places of work to be near to the best talent.
 For example, we’ve witnessed the move of technology companies such as Amazon and Salesforce to Shoreditch.
 Relocating near to the ‘Silicon Roundabout’ in East London, reflected a move to be near to one of the capital’s most rapidly expanding hubs of technological enterprise with huge access to a skilled and mobile local workforce.

 It’s true that job prospects in the capital offer a wealth of opportunity, but working in a city like London is an attraction for talent beyond the nine to five.
 Working in any city centre, not only offers convenience, but also allows workers to step out of the office and straight into a vibrant social scene.
 The after-work dinners and drinks with friends may seem like a distant memory at the moment, but these will return, and then proximity to social hubs will continue to be a key attraction for talent acquisition and retention.